vojtechruz/vojtechruzicka-blog/src/posts/angular/05-component-input-output/index.md

 ## What we've learned
 Components can have multiple inputs, which are marked by `@Input()` decorator.
 When nesting components, the parent components can bind to these inputs with one way data binding - from the parent to the child component.
 The name of the exposed property for binding is the same as the name of the class field unless explicitly specified inside the `@Input()`.

 Not all the fields should be available as inputs, some represent the internal state of the component and should be not exposed.
-This reduced complexity of the interface, makes the component easier to understand and use.
-The more inputs are exposed the more the component is harder to change and maintain.
+This reduces complexity of the interface and makes the component easier to understand and use.
+The more inputs are exposed, the harder the component is to change and maintain.

 Parent components can also bind to events, which are exposed by child components.
 This is an event binding, one-way from the child component to the parent.
-The name of the event is the same as the name of the field marked with `@Output()` unless specified inside the `@Output() decorator.
+The name of the event is the same as the name of the field marked with `@Output()` unless specified inside the `@Output()` decorator.

 <!--TODO remove this after they fix gatsby-remark-series -->
 <div class="series-table-of-content">